ofbennett/nhs-prescribing-etl-pipeline/README.md

 - [Prescription data and GP Practice info](https://digital.nhs.uk/data-and-information/publications/statistical/practice-level-prescribing-data)
 - [BNF info](https://apps.nhsbsa.nhs.uk/infosystems/data/showDataSelector.do?reportId=126)

 Next you need to get the location metadata for each GP practice in the GP practice dataset.
 This uses the free API provided by [Postcodes.io](https://postcodes.io).
 I wrote a Python script which does this.
-Make sure the file names and paths at the top of this script are correct and run it:
+Make sure the file names and paths at the top of this script are correct for your local setup and run it:

 ```
 $ python postcode_api.py